 The day I Let Go of a Friendship I Outgrew

 Around her?
-Yes her my friend for years.
+Yes, her, my friend for years.

-But lately, our calls had become shorter, awkward.
-Whenever we met, especially in the recent times, it feel like I was performing: choosing my words very carefully, tiptoeing around topics, laughing at things that didn't feel funny.
+But lately, our calls had turned shorter and awkward.
+Whenever we met, especially recently, it felt like I was putting on a show.
+I picked my words carefully, avoided certain topics, and laughed at things that didn’t seem funny.
+I noticed something I couldn’t ignore—I always left those conversations feeling smaller, even belittled.

-" She is going through a lot."
+"She is going through a lot."

-" This is just what happens when life gets busy."
+"This is what happens when life gets busy."

-And I was holding on out of memory - not out of meaning.
+But the truth was harder and quieter: we were growing, but in different directions.
+I was holding on out of memory, not out of meaning.

 The Turning Point

-I was staying in this friendship, not because of who we are now, but because who we used to be.
+That's when it hit me: I was staying in this friendship not because of who we are now, but because of who we used to be.

-Letting GO Gently
+Letting Go Gently

-I didn't send her a dramatic message.
+I didn’t send her a dramatic message.
+I didn't confront her or demand an apology.
+I simply stepped back.

 I stopped initiating.